- United States Illinois Senators & Congress

-A Illinois State Judicial Mandate that orders any and all family law judges to enter any and all visitation and/or any and all custody orders into the N.C.I.C.
+An Illinois and or federal Judicial Mandate that orders any and all family law judges to enter any and all visitation and/or any and all custody orders into the N.C.I.C.
 (National Crime Intelligence Computer) and/or to TSA (Transportation Security Administration) Immediately upon rendering a order of the court, cross referencing all parties involved (Named subject children and both spouses/parents via their identifying information, Social Security Number, Drivers license, and passports foreign and domestic).

 So in the event that either parent attempts to leave the state or country with a child, TSA (Transportation Security Administration) must enter the traveling child's name into their system and or into the national crime intelligence computer (N.C.I.C.) to ensure the parent is not in violation of a “current” custody order or visitation order.

 If a violation is found, TSA (Transportation Security Administration) and all airport security should (1) not allow the child to board the plane and (2) contact law enforcement immediately.